Amplitude provides product analytics that helps companies leverage cross-platform behavioral data to drive user growth.

-Amplitude also has dedicated fields for particular Device IDs, such as IDFA, Android ID.
+Amplitude also has dedicated fields for particular Device IDs, such as IDFA and Android ID.
 These will be populated if the ID is available.
-See Field Mappings for more information.
+See Field Mappings, for more information.

-Amplitude requires either a Device ID or a Customer ID / Email.
+Amplitude requires either a Device ID or a User ID.
+User ID can be mapped as Email, Customer ID or mParticle ID.
 If no accepted identifiers are present, data will not be forwarded.

 logScreen SDK method (or the name of the screen’s Activity class if you’re using automatic screen tracking on Android).

 mParticle will forward all session start and session end events to Amplitude with the Amplitude Event Type set to

 mParticle will translate eCommerce events into Amplitude events by expanding the eCommerce event into multiple events per product by appending the event name with ” - Item” , i.e. eCommerce - AddToCart - Item.
 This expansion applies to all eCommerce transactions; Add To Cart, Add To WishList, Checkout Purchase, etc.

 All in-app purchases and refunds logged by mParticle’s

 eCommerce event of will be forwarded to Amplitude with the Amplitude Event Type set to “revenue_amount”, using the